google/comprehensive-rust/src/basic-syntax/methods.md

 - While _technically_, Rust does not have custom constructors, static methods are commonly used to initialize structs (but don't have to).
   The actual constructor, `Rectangle { width, height }`, could be called directly.
 See the [Rustnomicon](https://doc.rust-lang.org/nomicon/constructors.html).

-- Add a `Rectangle::new_square(width: u32)` constructor to illustrate that such static methods can take arbitrary parameters.
+- Add a `Rectangle::square(width: u32)` constructor to illustrate that such static methods can take arbitrary parameters.

 </details>